Jimmy Webb: Solo artist, 1993–present

 In June 2010, Webb released Just Across the River, an album of newly arranged Webb songs that featured guest appearances by Vince Gill, Billy Joel, Willie Nelson, Lucinda Williams, Jackson Browne, Glen Campbell, Michael McDonald, Mark Knopfler, JD Souther, and Linda Ronstadt.

 In 2011, Webb was unanimously elected chairman of the Songwriters Hall of Fame, replacing Hal David who retired after ten years in the position.

 In May 2012, Webb traveled to London to receive the Ivor Novello Special International Award, which recognizes non-British writers and composers who have made an extraordinary contribution to the global musical landscape.
 In September 2012, Fantasy Records released Glen Campbell and Jimmy Webb: In Session, a collaborative album by Campbell and Webb.
 The album and its accompanying DVD were filmed and recorded in December 1988 at the Hamilton, Ontario, studios of CHCH-TV as part of the Canadian concert series In Session.

 Decades after he sold his first song, Webb's influence on his fellow musicians is ongoing.
 Rock singer-songwriter Bruce Springsteen has acknowledged that his 2019 album Western Stars was profoundly impacted by Webb's music, and country music singer Keith Urban cites Webb as his earliest songwriting inspiration.

 Webb continues to perform throughout the United States and abroad.
 In 2017 he published an autobiography, The Cake and the Rain: A Memoir.

 In 2024, Webb's song "MacArthur Park" by both Donna Summer and Richard Harris was included in the Beetlejuice Beetlejuice soundtrack.
+In 2026, Alysa Liu used the Donna Summer version in her 2026 gold-medal-winning Olympic skating performance, causing increased popularity and streams to increase over 1200%.

 Emotional content of songs

 While some of Webb's songs are happy, such as "Up, Up and Away", he has said that "The territory I tend to inhabit is that sort of 'crushed lonely hearts' thing.
-The first part of a relationship is usually that white-hot centre when all the happy songs come.
+The first part of a relationship is usually that white-hot center when all the happy songs come.
 When that's gone it can be devastating, and that's when the sorrowful songs come."